TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/automarket-api.md

 The endpoint for the AutoMarket API is: `/citydriving/market`

+## API Index

+We currently offer the following AutoMarket APIs:

 | API | Documentation |
 | :--- | :--- |
 | Get Current Listings | [View Docs](#get-current-listings) |

+---

 ## Get Current Listings